-Accountable Care Organizations (ACOs) participating in the Medicare Shared Savings Program may have different reporting requirements beginning in 2021.
-The Centers for Medicare and Medicaid Services (CMS) is recommending key changes to the data that these organizations must report each year and how the data gets submitted in its proposed regulation for the Quality Payment Program (QPP).
+Accountable Care Organizations (ACOs) participating in the Medicare Shared Savings Program will have new reporting requirements beginning in 2021.
+In its Final Regulation for the Quality Payment Program (QPP), the Centers for Medicare and Medicaid Services (CMS) is changing the data that these organizations must report each year and how the data gets submitted.
 The changes are intended to reduce reporting burdens and improve patient outcomes.
-If adopted, the new provisions would allow ACOs to partner with CMS Qualified Registries like MDinteractive to meet their data reporting needs.
+ACOs will be able to partner with CMS Qualified Registries like MDinteractive to meet their data reporting needs.

 Benefits of Using a Registry

+While ACOs can choose to continue using the CMS Web Interface in 2021, they will not have this option in 2022 and future years.
 Collaborating with a registry will make sense for many ACOs.
-Registries like MDinteractive can help ACOs comply with the data reporting requirements while supporting their ability to make informed decisions on how best to improve quality of care for Medicare patients within their organizations.
+Registries like MDinteractive can help ACOs comply with the data reporting requirements, while supporting their ability to make informed decisions on how best to improve quality of care for Medicare patients within their organizations.

 Combining Data from Multiple Sources.

 We understand your organization may face data collection and reporting challenges if you are switching to a new Electronic Health Record (EHR) system mid-year or are currently using multiple EHR platforms.
 We have extensive experience aggregating quality data from multiple EHRs before it gets submitted to CMS.